Loadable Modules - Extending the mesibo Platform

 Module Chain

-1. An initialization function which will be called once by Mesibo after loading the module
+1. An initialization function called once by mesibo after loading the module

-2. A set of callback functions that will be defined by the module.
-These functions are called by Mesibo as and when required
+2. A set of callback functions defined by the module and called by mesibo on events (incoming messages, calls, logins, etc.)

-3. A module definition structure which declares above-mentioned functions and other configuration information
+3. A module definition structure that declares the callback functions and module metadata

 Anatomy of Module